nicholasgonzalez1/portfolio/README.md

 ## [Macronutrient Tracker](https://github.com/nicholasgonzalez1/Macronutrient_Tracker)
 **Oct.
 2020 - Present**
 Built a spreadsheet which helps me organize and manage the macronutrients that I consume throughout the day.
 Nutrition facts for my everyday foods are collected by an API from nutritionix.com.
 Python scripts are used to clean the requested data and store it into a sqlite3 database file.
-VBA code along with numerous Excel functions are implemented in order to create the spreadsheet dashboard.
+VBA code along with numerous Excel functions are implemented in order to create the spreadsheet dashboard.<br><br>
 <kbd>
 <img src="https://github.com/nicholasgonzalez1/portfolio/blob/main/macro_tracker.png?raw=true" width="600">
 </kbd>